ibm-cloud-docs/vpc/bare_metal_server_metadata_configure.md

 ```
 {: codeblock}

 #### Enable or disable the metadata service for an existing bare metal server from the CLI
 {: #metadata-enable-on-existing-bare-metal-server-cli-bare-metal}

 Run the `ibmcloud is bare-metal-server-update` command and specify the bare metal server ID.
-To enable the metadata service, set the `metadata-service` parameter to `true`; to disable, set it to `false`.
+To enable the metadata service, set the `--metadata-service` option to `true`; to disable, set it to `false`.
 An example command for enabling the service looks like this:

 ```sh
 ibmcloud is bare-metal-server-update e219a883-41f2-4680-810e-ee63ade35f98 --metadata-service true